alienflip/zku.one-Course/week_2/semaphore-ui/README.md

 ### secret key

 > copy your private key into `.env`, make sure it is a harmony funded address

 ```
 touch .env
 source .env
 ```

 ### deploy

+> here we deploy the verifier from week 1 to harmony testnet

 ```
 npx hardhat run scripts/deploy.js --network harmony